 The vision was to express something of the ancient and eternal from the Kingdom of God in the contemporary materials of the day – ancient and modern.

 The church is richly decorated throughout in the Victorian manner with windows by Kempe, Clayton and Bell and the Pre-Raphaelites: Burne-Jones, Rossetti, William Morris and others.

 In 1860 Frederick Leighton (later to become Lord Leighton and president of the Royal Academy of Art) offered to paint a large fresco in the new spirit medium of the Parable of the Wise and Foolish Virgins for the cost of the materials only.

-In the face of the bishop’s disapproval, the vestry went ahead with what was to become one of Leighton’s principal and most successful monumental works.
+In the face of the bishop’s disapproval, the vestry (the church council at that time) went ahead with what was to become one of Leighton’s principal and most successful monumental works.

-The church remains the crowning building of much that remains in the Victorian architecture of the High Street of Lyndhurst and provides an inspiring atmosphere for worship, which remains its principal use.
+The church remains the crowning building of much that remains in the Victorian architecture of the High Street of Lyndhurst and provides an inspiring atmosphere for all occasions.